gisaia/arlas_cli/docs/docs/indices.md

 ### Type identification

-The mapping associates to each field of the data a type (see [elasticsearch type](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html))
+The mapping associates to each field of the data a type (see [Elasticsearch type](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html))

 A **geometry** is identified as such if